 Do your eyes have all the nutrients they need to help prevent cataracts, macular degeneration, glaucoma and other sight woes?
-Read on to learn about the top foods for eye health.
-But don't count on popping a pill to get these nutrients — your best sources of vitamins and antioxidants are from whole foods, since it may be a food's combination of nutrients that have a synergistic healing effect.
+Read on to learn about some of the top foods for eye health.
+But don't count on popping a pill to get these nutrients — your best sources of vitamins and antioxidants are from whole foods, since it may be a food's combination of nutrients that have a synergistic effect.

 Kale: See the Light